Through Our Eyes started from this request and 39 disposable Kodak color cameras.

 Since launching, Through Our Eyes has reached 36 cities in Europe and the US, welcoming thousands of visitors.
 To ensure that these photos continue travelling despite the pandemic, we created an online exhibition, thanks to the Gettysburg College support.

-Through Our Eyes shows us what it means to endure the horror, to be able to see beauty, to appreciate the sea, to survive through friendship, family and emotional bonds.
-It shows the hope they have to find a better Europe rather than the memories of the countries they had to abandon.
+Children are covered in mud, toilets are broken, fear, hunger and suffering consume everyone.
+Through Our Eyes shows what it means to resist horror and still be able to see beauty, appreciate the sea, and survive through friendship, family and emotional bonds.
+It represents the hope of a Europe better than the land they were forced to leave behind.

-Photography is an important part of the Still I Rise education project.
-Students learn how to use a photo camera and also how to use photography to communicate with other people.
+Students learn to use a professional camera which is an important channel to communicate with others.
 For this reason we organized a fundraising campaign to fund a Photography Lab in Beraber, our school in Gaziantep in the south of Turkey.

-Would you like to host or organize an exhibition of these photos?
+Would you like to host or organize an exhibition?
 Email us!